-Fishing is one of the oldest and most popular pastimes in the world.
-The thrill…
+Fishing is one of the most popular outdoor activities in the world, and with the…

 New to the Daiwa range is the Legalis LT all-round and spinning reel, which is slightly above the popular Daiwa Ninja in the price segment.
 I bought the reel for an older spinning rod and tried it out extensively while fishing for pike on the lake.
 The role has now also had a proper endurance test.